BeneSell/DIS18a-b-Group-4/README.md

 ## FAQ

 Which library do we use to get website data?

-How do we generate discriptions for the bacteria?
+A: bio.entrez will help us getting our data from the papers.

 How do we want to show our results?
+A: It should be presented as a comparision.

 Are there multiple fields of applications for this project?
+A: You could also use this kind of project to control if there are collerations between nature and bacteria.

 ## Final project